PalisadoesFoundation/talawa/.github/pull_request_template.md

 We employ the following branching strategy to simplify the development process and to ensure that only stable code is pushed to the `master` branch:

 - `develop`: For unstable code: New features and bug fixes.
-- `master`: Where the stable production ready code lies.
-Only security related bugs.
+- `master`: Where the stable production-ready code lies.
+Only security-related bugs.

 NOTE!!!